tpenaflor/visualize-fit-files/README.md

 - 📁 **File Upload**: Drag and drop or select FIT files from your device
 - 🧪 **Test Mode**: Built-in sample FIT file for quick testing
 - 📊 **Data Analysis**: Automatically processes and categorizes fitness data
+- 🏭 **Multi-Manufacturer Support**: Works with Garmin, Wahoo, Polar, Suunto, and other FIT devices
 - 📈 **Multi-Metric Charts**: Visualize multiple metrics simultaneously with intelligent Y-axis grouping
 - 📊 **Real-Time Statistics**: View average and maximum values for selected metrics
 - 🎯 **Dynamic Updates**: Charts and statistics update instantly as you select/deselect metrics